 In order to adequately respond to these challenges, Serbia has passed laws that allow provision of MLA to foreign jurisdictions and has committed to international treaties and bilateral agreements.

-Providing international legal assistance in criminal matters in Serbia is carried out in accordance with national legislation and institutional framework.
 However, ratified international treaties and generally accepted rules of international law have primacy over national legislation.
 Article 16 (2) of the Constitution of the Republic of Serbia expressly states that the generally accepted rules of international law and ratified international treaties form an integral part of the legal system of the Republic of Serbia.

-In case certain subject matters are not regulated under the above mentioned international treaties or bilateral agreements, MLA is provided in accordance with the domestic legislation, i.e. based on the Serbian Law on Mutual Legal Assistance in Criminal Matters of 2009 as well as by taking into account any relevant provisions of:
+In case certain subject matters are not regulated under the above mentioned international treaties or bilateral agreements, MLA is provided in accordance with the domestic legislation, i.e. based on the Serbian Law on Mutual Legal Assistance in Criminal Matters of 2009, as well as by taking into account any relevant provisions of:

 1. the Serbian Criminal Code;